flathub/org.onlyoffice.desktopeditors/README.md

 documents stored on your Windows/Linux PC or Mac without an Internet connection.
 It is fully compatible with Office Open XML formats: .docx, .xlsx, .pptx.

+**Important** Because of our release process and important check we perform - flatpak package always released little bit after deb/rpm/exe packages.
+And sometimes we skip major release if hotfix is coming

 ## Quick Setup

 ### Install via flathub.org